beerlington/classy_enum/README.md

 ## Default Enum Value

-As with any ActiveRecord attribute, default values can be specified in the database table and will propagate to new instances.
+As with any Active Record attribute, default values can be specified in the database table and will propagate to new instances.
 However, there may be times when you can't or don't want to set the default value in the database.
 For these occasions, a default value can be specified like